Department of Labor Logo United States Department of Labor

 Collectors look up a person’s information on a computer while speaking to them over the phone.

 Bill and account collectors try to recover payment on overdue bills.
-They negotiate repayment plans with debtors and help them find solutions to make paying their overdue bills easier.
+They negotiate repayment plans and help people find solutions to make it easier to pay their overdue bills.

 Duties